A girl in poverty pauses on her trek through the field

 Full of hopes and dreams despite low health and wealth

-Desiring to learn, to travel God’s world!
+Desiring to learn, to travel God’s world.

 But suddenly feeling faint, she slows her walk

-As the poverty girl gazes up at the infinite sky above,
+The poor girl gazes up at the infinite sky above,

 “There’s lands beyond here kids from the school speak of.